shikhu51197/url-Shortner/README.md

 # Testing:

 Write unit tests for the backend API using testing libraries like Mocha or Jest.
-Conduct end-to-end tests for the frontend using testing frameworks like Jest and React Testing Library.
+Conduct end-to-end tests for the front end using testing frameworks like Jest and React Testing Library.

 ---
 # Documentation:

+📋 TODO.md

+ Acknowledgements Update:
+Update acknowledgements for open-source libraries and AWS technologies.

+🖇️AWS Free Tier Reminder:
+Highlight AWS Free Tier limitations.
+Implement cost controls and alerts.

+🖇️Continuous Monitoring:
+Implement monitoring and alerts for critical events.

+🖇️Database Choice Explanation:
+Add a note in assumptions.md about choosing MongoDB over DynamoDB.

+🖇️Documentation Improvements:
+Enhance setup.md for deployment steps.
+Improve code comments for clarity.

+🖇️Error Handling:
+Enhance error messages and logging.
+Optimization and Refactoring:

+🖇️Review and optimize code.
+Follow best practices for maintainability.

+🖇️Security Measures:
+Implement additional security measures.
+Conduct a security audit.

+🖇️Testing and Quality Assurance:
+Improve test coverage for backend and frontend.
+Implement a comprehensive testing strategy.

+🖇️Third-Party Analytics Integration:
+Explore integrations for enhanced tracking.
+Evaluate benefits of analytics services.

+🖇️Additional Features:
+Explore features like URL expiration.
+Optimize frontend for better user experience.

+$ Assumptions
+Users interacting with the system have valid authentication credentials.
+MongoDB is set up and configured for data storage.

 # Code Quality: